kemet-lang/.github/profile/roadmap/MVP.md

 - ### Target

-    > A **vscode extention** including **syntax highlighter** and **[language server](#kemet-language-server)**.
+    > A **vscode extension** including **syntax highlighter** and **[language server](#kemet-language-server)**.

     - #### Kemet Language Server

         > I have tried dozens of languages in my life.
-There are great languages, but their LSP is sterile/barren, and there are languages that are not of the same quality, but they have a superb LSP that makes the development process much better, like TypeScript's.
+There are great languages, but their LSP is limited, and there are languages that are not of the same quality, but they have an excellent LSP that makes the development process much better, like TypeScript's.

-        > And in fact, I don't intend to build something sterile/inadequate, or at least I don't want to wait long before enjoying writing code in the Kemet language with at least the same quality that I enjoy when writing TypeScript.
+        > And in fact, I don't intend to build something limited/inadequate, or at least I don't want to wait long before enjoying writing code in the Kemet language with at least the same quality that I enjoy when writing TypeScript.

         > As you can see, I thought first about the LSP.
-Anyone in my place would have thought about other things like the language syntax!
+Anyone in my position would have focused on other things first, like the language syntax!
 Simply put, the hard part is not building a programming language, **But building an experience that makes programming without Kemet a waste of time!**

         - ##### Why vscode? is it enough?

             > temp solution, yes it's enough for now.

-        - ##### Which language will use?
+        - ##### Which language will I use?

-            > vscode uses **TypeScript** so i will use it too.
+            > vscode uses **TypeScript** so I will use it too.

         > The **[main repo](https://github.com/kemet-lang/core)** will contain the vscode extension as a wrapper for our [@je-es/lsp](https://github.com/je-es/lsp) and [@je-es/project](https://github.com/je-es/project) libraries.